 Troubled Production: Apparently, one of the reasons for the poor-quality of the Phantom Blood movie and why it's never been released on DVD was because one of the producers was killed in an accident and his family pulled the plug on funding, leaving an incomplete, rushed mess of a film.

 And there's a 16-year-old who has a 30-year-old nephew because his father was in his fifties when he was conceived.
-That's before we even get into where Giorno fits into the Joestar family... note To elaborate, Giorno is Dio's son, conceived after Dio stole Jonathan's body, which makes Jonathan Giorno's biological father.
+That's before we even get into where Giorno Giovanna fits into the Joestar family: Giorno is Dio's son, conceived after Dio stole Jonathan's body, which makes Jonathan Giorno's biological father.
 This makes Giorno Joseph's uncle.
-Note that Joesph is in his eighties by the time Part 5 starts.
-And Giorno is fifteen.
+Note that Joseph is in his eighties by the time Part 5 starts and Giorno is fifteen.
 No series can top this one when it comes to sheer WTFness.

 By sheer nature of his never having been human, no villain can top Kars for WTFness.
 (Except perhaps an out-of-it Pucci in one particular chapter.)
-Of course this also applies to just about any other series as well.
+Of course, this also applies to just about any other series as well.
 The stuff he could do, simply unreal!

 But the most bizarre thing is the mangaka himself — he hasn't aged a day in over 20 years (either that, or he's aging backwards).
 Recent photographs show him looking younger than he did when he started on Phantom Blood...back in 1986.

 Tying in somewhat to the first bit of trivia, was the very first scene depicted.
 The story actually started before Jonathan's time, back at least two millennia in some South American civilization, which eventually died out for one reason or another, had used the Stone Mask to gain immortality as a vampire.
 And the first character shown was a maiden to be sacrificed.
 This lost tribe is later revealed as the Pillar Men, though it was specifically Kars who created the Masks.